ckt1031/discord-captcha-bot/README.md

 1. Start the server with `npm start` or `yarn start`
 2. Add the bot to your server with `https://discord.com/api/oauth2/authorize?client_id=[CLIENT_ID]&permissions=8&scope=bot%20applications.commands`
+3. In `Oauth2 -> Redirects` add the callback URL `https://[your domain]/verify` (e.g. `https://example.com/verify`)
-3. Adding the bot to your server will automatically create a new role called `Verified` and a new channel called `#verify`
+4. Adding the bot to your server will automatically create a new role called `Verified` and a new channel called `#verify`
-4. The bot will automatically send a message in the `#verify` channel with a link to the captcha verification page
+5. The bot will automatically send a message in the `#verify` channel with a link to the captcha verification page
-5. The user will have to complete the captcha
+6. The user will have to complete the captcha
-6. After the user completes the captcha, they will be given the `Verified` role and notified in the DMs
+7. After the user completes the captcha, they will be given the `Verified` role and notified in the DMs

 ## Production Deployment